1980 – 2004

 An active seed bank is established at the GNPC.
 With funding from the Royal Botanic Gardens, Kew, the GNPC converts its seed storage facility to meet international standards for mid-term seed storage.
 These conditions allow for maintaining viable seed for decades to meet land management needs.
 The addition of this new facility not only benefits NYC but also the region, as the GNPC offers to share its seed bank with regional public agencies and NGOs.

 Recognizing the need for ecotypic bulk seed products, the GNPC initiates the Foundation Seed Program.
-Growing founder seed is the first step in the production of bulk seed.
-All field production starts with seed collected from wild populations.
-Starting with only four native warm-season grass species, foundation seed production has expanded, to date, to include 37 species of forbs, grasses and grass-like species, representing habitats ranging from woodland understories to grasslands.
-Eight seed mixes are currently under development for use in the restoration and management of New York City’s diverse natural habitats.
-In partnership with the Delaware and Raritan Greenway and with support for the USDA-NRCS Conservation Innovation Grant program, the GNPC is working to produce ecotypic bulk seed of 13 species constituting a generalized meadow seed mix expected to be available to restoration practitioners in 2013.
+Growing foundational seed (or so-called Generation (1) or G(1) seed) is the necessary first step in the production of agronomically increase bulk seed (or Generation (2) or G(2) seed).
+All field production starts with seed collected from wild populations (Generation (0) or G(0) seed).
+Starting with only four native warm-season grass species, foundation seed production expanded to include 75 species of forbs, grasses, and grass-like species, representing habitats ranging from woodland understories to grasslands.
+GNPC also pioneered the use of native annual G(1) seed as a critical tool for successful field establishment of new grassland plantings.

 The GNPC and the Brooklyn Botanic Garden complete the collection of seed of 75 native plant species.
 These collections are held in long-term conservation storage at the Millennium Seed Bank and the National Center for Genetic Resources Preservation in Fort Collins, Colorado.

-Twenty-five scientists and plant conservationists, from across the Mid-Atlantic States, gather for a two day meeting to lay the ground work for the development of a regional seed bank.
-The New York City Department of Parks and Recreation with financial support from the US Botanic Garden and National Fish and Wildlife Foundation launches the Mid-Atlantic Regional Seed Bank (MARSB).
-In its first collection season, MARSB focuses its efforts on the collection seed of early successional species and ash (Fraxinus) species threatened by the invasive Emerald Ash Borer.
+Twenty-five scientists and plant conservationists, from across the Mid-Atlantic States, gathered for a two-day meeting to lay the groundwork for the development of a regional seed bank.
+The New York City Department of Parks and Recreation with financial support from the US Botanic Garden and National Fish and Wildlife Foundation launched the Mid-Atlantic Regional Seed Bank (MARSB).
+In its first collection season, MARSB focuses its efforts on the collection of seed of early successional species and ash (Fraxinus) species threatened by the invasive Emerald Ash Borer.